yegaard/rudra/README.md

 # rudra

-My thesis project that might help you with yoga asanas.
+My thesis project.
+A program that assess the correctness of yoga asanas.